karmaniverous/dot-code/README.md

 ## Using `dot-code`

 Open a directory (say a code repository) in File Explorer.
-Type `Alt-Win-.` without selecting any files, and the entire directory will open in VS Code.
+Type `Alt-Win-.` without selecting any files or subdirectories, and the entire directory will open in VS Code.

+Open a parent directory containing multiple code repos.
+Select a repo folder, type `Alt-Win-.`, and only the selected repo will open in VS Code.

-Now select one or more files.
+Now open a repo and select one or more files.
 When you type `Alt-Win-.`, only the selected files will open in VS Code.

 ## Changing the HotKey